Neomediatech/exim/README.md

 Because of very customized and critical settings, all Exim config files are bind mounted on host in /etc/exim4/.
 May be we'll publish them in future, but for now they remains hidden.

+If you bind-mount your config files on /data/conf container they will be used.
+The tree of the config files must be the same as they are on /etc/exim4

 (test) docker run --rm -it -v /host-exim-conf/:/etc/exim4/ --name exim-local exim-local

 # WARNING
-Nothing is working here, for now.

-Bad things can happens.
+Maybe something is not working, use this image with caution, bad things can happens.
 YHBW

 ## Environment Variables
 | Name                | Description                                            | Default         |